-As reporters rush to collect facts, they also try to put these events into context, focusing, for example, on questions about gun policies and how local communities are grappling with the sudden deaths of children, teachers and coaches.
+As journalists rush to collect facts, they try to put these events into context, focusing, for example, on questions about local gun policies and how the communities involved are grappling with the sudden deaths of children, teachers and athletic coaches.

 Long after news crews leave, though, those who witnessed these tragedies will bear their consequences.
-Extensive research suggests that exposure to violence can affect children’s health and well-being for years into the future.
-It also can desensitize them, leading them to see violence as an acceptable way to deal with problems.
+Extensive research suggests that exposure to violence can hurt children’s health and well-being for years into the future.
+It also can desensitize them — violence, in their eyes, becomes an acceptable way to handle problems, researchers explain.

-Below, we have pulled together research that looks at other impacts that might seem less obvious to reporters covering the issue.
-These studies offer insights into how student performance and school enrollments may change following a shooting.
+Below, we’ve pulled together research that looks at other consequences that might seem less obvious to reporters covering the issue.
+These studies offer insights into how student performance and enrollment can fall following a shooting on campus.

 This research article examines dozens of studies from 21 countries to understand the relationship between different types of violence in childhood and a range of education-related outcomes such as academic performance, absenteeism and graduation and dropout rates.
 The study finds that all types of childhood violence have an impact.
 For example, children who experience physical violence are 20 percent less likely to graduate.
 Children who experience any type of violence are less likely to earn high grades and test scores.